Tyulis/3DSkit/Readme.md

 **At packing**:

 *	BFLIM:
 	*	**format**: Specify the color format.
 Can be: RGBA8, RGBA4, RGB8, RGB565, RGBA5551, LA8, LA4, L8, L4, A8, A4.
-Note that this will have an effect on color quality and file size, but not on the functionment of the game, you can repack in a different format  of original without any problem, for example for ETC1, not supported at packing.
+Note that this will have an effect on color quality and file size, but not on the functionment of the game, you can repack in a different format from original without any problem, for example for ETC1, not supported for packing.
 Defaults to RGBA8

 	*	**swizzle**: Specify the texture swizzling (see console output at extraction).
 Can be 0 (none), 4 (90º rotation) or 8 (transposition).
 Defaults to 0
+*	GARC:
+	*	**version**: Specify the version of the output file.
+Can be 4 or 6, look at the console output during the extraction.
+Defaults to 6.

 Supported formats
 =================